quixio/quix-streams/docs/advanced/dataframe-assignments.md

 ## The Impact of Branching

-With the introduction of branching, assignment is not longer technically required for the "assignment" operation to be added: it instead generates a [terminal branch](branching.md#terminal-branches-no-assignment).
+With the introduction of branching, assignment is no longer technically required for the "assignment" operation to be added: it instead generates a [terminal branch](branching.md#terminal-branches-no-assignment).